-Would you like to teleport to sandy dunes while sipping morning coffee in your kitchen?
-Then you'll love a sandstone wall or sandstone worktop.
-Sandstone slabs in the shades of yellow, orange, grey or red are like large sand dune paintings.
-If you have grown up in the North, they might remind you of the seashore, pines and amber.
-If you come from the South, you might feel the smell of desert winds.
+How about teleporting to sandy dunes while savoring your morning coffee in the comfort of your kitchen?
+If that sounds appealing, you'll certainly appreciate the presence of a sandstone accent wall or a sandstone countertop.
+Sandstone slabs, available in shades of yellow, orange, grey, or red, resemble expansive paintings of sand dunes.
+For those raised in the North, they might evoke memories of the seashore, pine trees, and amber.
+On the other hand, if you hail from the South, you might sense the fragrance of desert winds in these vibrant hues.

-As you have already guessed, sandstone is made up of tiny grains of sand.
-Before turning into sandstone, those grains have travelled along the rivers and danced in the desert with the wind.
-When the nature's forces let them be, those tiny grains lay down still in crevices and river bottoms.
-With time, more sand grains lay over them and pressed them, while minerals cemented them together.
-A years passed, such sand piles turned into solid rocks.
-The spectacular arches, pillars and other rock formations in the deserts are pure sandstone.
+As you may have surmised, sandstone is composed of minuscule grains of sand.
+Prior to becoming sandstone, these grains journeyed along rivers and danced in the desert winds.
+When nature allowed them to settle, these tiny grains rested in crevices and riverbeds.
+Over time, additional layers of sand grains accumulated and compressed, with minerals acting as a cement, binding them together.
+As the years passed, these sand piles transformed into sturdy rocks.
+The breathtaking arches, pillars, and other rock formations in the deserts are indeed pure expressions of sandstone.

-Sandstone is easy to work, which makes it convenient as building and paving material.
-Sandstone is also slip-resistant.
-However, outdoors sandstone can darken and discolour from moisture.
+Sandstone is easy to work, which makes it a convenient building and paving material.
+However, sandstone in exterior can darken and discolor from moisture.
 This beautiful natural stone was used to build temples in Ancient Egypt.
-Large sandstone quarries from the times of pharaohs can still be visited in Aswan today.
-The world's most famous sandstone masterpiece is the ancient city of Petra in Jordan.
+The remnants of extensive sandstone quarries from the times of pharaohs can still be visited in Aswan today.
+The ancient city of Petra in Jordan stands as one of the world's most renowned sandstone masterpieces.

 Sandstone is a sedimentary rock composed of densely cemented sand grains, rock fragments, minerals and organic material.
-When the sand has been laid down and buried in the lakes, rivers or deserts, tiny minerals get trapped between the particles and glue them together.
-The cements that bind the grains together are calcite, clay and silica.
-To turn the sand into a stone, pressure is also needed.
-Once the sand grains stop rolling, more layers start to accumulate on top of them.
-As the lower layers are compressed by the layers above them, the minerals between the grains gradually begin to cement them.
+As sand settles and becomes buried in lakes, rivers, or deserts, minuscule minerals become trapped between particles, acting as a binding agent.
+The key cements that bind the grains together are calcite, clay and silica.
+Pressure plays a crucial role in the transformation of sand into stone.
+Once the sand grains cease to roll, additional layers accumulate atop them.
+With compression from above, the minerals between the grains gradually cement them together.

-Sandstone colour is usually yellow, red, brown or grey to white reflecting the variation in mineral content and cement.
-The grey and white sandstone grains are quartz, the black ones are particles of coal and shale and the brown ones are mottled clay minerals.
-Some sand particles are organic in origin, such as crumbs of shells crushed by waves.
-Impurities give the sandstone its different shades and patterns.
-Slabs of this stone can have grey, yellowish, orange, brown and even black tones.
-In some deserts, iron oxide is abundant, which dyes the sandstone red, and if manganese is present, the sandstone turns purple.
+Sandstone comes in a spectrum of colors, primarily yellow, red, brown, or grey to white, reflecting the variation in mineral content and cement.
+The grey and white sandstone grains are quartz, the black ones are particles of coal and shale and the brown hues arise from mottled clay minerals.
+Some sand particles have an organic origin, like crushed shell fragments.
+The presence of impurities lends the sandstone its varied shades and patterns, with slabs exhibiting tones ranging from grey, yellowish, orange, brown to even black.
+In certain deserts, abundant iron oxide imparts a red hue, while the presence of manganese results in a purple tint.

-The sandstone that forms in the depths is washed away by river currents and stripped naked by desert winds.
-It is usually opaque, with a rough surface.
-The main constituents of sandstone are the minerals quartz and feldspar, the proportions of which determine its hardness and resistance to weathering.
-If sand particles are deposited close to the original weathering rock, the composition of the sandstone is similar to that rock.
-The greater the distance between the source rock and the sand accumulation deposit, the more the composition changes.
+Sandstone formed in the depths is eroded by river currents and exposed by desert winds.
+It typically features an opaque, rough surface.
+The primary components of sandstone are quartz and feldspar, with their proportions influencing hardness and resistance to weathering.
+If sand particles are deposited near the original weathering rock, the sandstone composition mirrors that rock.
+The greater the distance between the source rock and the sand accumulation deposit, the more the composition undergoes changes.

-Sandstone is found all over the world.
-It is a most common type of sedimentary rock.
-The sand that forms sandstone is carried by river currents, waves and wind.
-Intercontinental basins and ditches on the margins of continents are common places for sand deposition.
-Deserts are rich in sandstone.
-Red sandstones are found in the USA, England, Wales, Central Europe and Mongolia.
-In Egypt, there are huge sandstone quarries left from the time of the pharaohs.
-Certain sandstone colours have been strongly identified with certain regions.
+Sandstone is prevalent across the globe as one of the most common types of sedimentary rock.
+The sand that forms sandstone is transported by river currents, waves and wind.
+Common locations for sand deposition include intercontinental basins and ditches along the edges of continents.
+Deserts, in particular, are abundant of sandstone.
+Notable occurrences of red sandstones can be observed in the USA, England, Wales, Central Europe, and Mongolia.
+Egypt boasts extensive sandstone quarries dating back to the time of the pharaohs.
+Specific colors of sandstone are often strongly associated with particular regions.

 Kitchen worktops